 The installation will work, but the dependent packages may not link to libfoo as you would expect.
-If you compile a package that links against libfoo, you may notice that it is linked to /usr/pkg/libfoo/1.1/lib/libfoo.so.
-1 instead of /usr/lib/libfoo.so.1 as you would expect.
+If you compile a package that links against libfoo, you may notice that it is linked to /usr/pkg/libfoo/l.l/libfoo.so. listead of /usr/lib/libfoo.so.l as you would expect.
 The correct approach is to use the DESTDIR strategy to fake installation of the package.
 This approach works as follows: